stephenmckeon/phrg-test-doubles-lab/README.md

 - Dummy objects
 - Fake objects

-To learn more about these different kinds of doubles, check out [Stubs, Mocks and Spies in RSpec](https://about.futurelearn.com/blog/stubs-mocks-spies-rspec) and [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).
+To learn more about the vaious types of doubles, check out [Stubs, Mocks and Spies in RSpec](https://about.futurelearn.com/blog/stubs-mocks-spies-rspec) and [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).

 ## Resources